US builds 4-1 lead over Internationals in Presidents Cup

 The other U.S. point came from Collin Morikawa and Cameron Young, the PGA Tour rookie of the year, who soaked up the environment before a full house at Quail Hollow and produced a winning moment of his own.

-The Americans regained the lead when Morikawa stuffed a wedge into 2 feet for birdie on the downwind 14th hole.
-The lead remained 1 up and appeared to be headed toward the 18th when Young slammed in a 25-foot birdie putt on the 17th to end the match.
+The Americans had a 1-up lead and appeared to be headed toward the 18th when Young slammed in a 25-foot birdie putt on the 17th to end the match.

 “That moment there is about all I can ask for,” Young said.
 “Obviously, it’s the first day, but every point we get is important.
 And that’s a feeling I’ve been waiting to have for a long time.”

 Cantlay and Schauffele first hooked up on the long flight over to Australia for the Presidents Cup in 2019, the first team matches for both.
-They have become fast friends off the course and are becoming a tough team to beat inside the ropes.
+They have become fast friends off the course and are a tough team to beat inside the ropes, particularly in foursomes.

 They got plenty of help from Scott and Matsuyama — the two most experienced players on the International team — who missed plenty of putts that could have won or halved holes along the way.
 Matsuyama missed from 4 feet on the third hole, and the Americans took the lead and ran with it.